ibm-cloud-architecture/refarch-cloudnative-micro-customer/README.md

 ```

 ## Run Customer Service application on localhost
-In this section you will run the Spring Boot application to run on your local workstation.
+In this section you will run the Spring Boot application on your local workstation.
 Before we show you how to do so, you will need to deploy a CouchDB Docker container as shown in the [Deploy a CouchDB Docker Container](#deploy-a-couchdb-docker-container).

 Once CouchDB is ready, we can run the Spring Boot Customer application locally as follows: